device42/device42-docs/docs/administration/appliance-manager/setting-up-backup-device42-appliance-manager.md

 ### Important Note for Scheduled Backups

-If you intend to use a backup schedule for an auto-restore configuration to a stand-by appliance, as described in our [Warm HA Configuration](administration/appliance-manager/warm-ha-setup-failover-and-automated-backups.md) documentation, it's critical that you select **Backup Meta Data** as an option for the backup schedule.
+If you intend to use a backup schedule for an auto-restore configuration to a stand-by appliance, as described in the Device42 [Warm HA Configuration](administration/appliance-manager/warm-ha-setup-failover-and-automated-backups.md) documentation, it's critical that you select the **Backup Meta Data** option for the backup schedule.

-Without the metadata for scheduled backups, the restore and passphrase settings will not be in the backup archive and the appliance will have no reference on how to use the data when attempting to restore it.
+Without the metadata for scheduled backups, the restore and passphrase settings will not be in the backup archive, and the appliance will have no reference for how to use the data when attempting to restore it.

 A backup file without metadata can still be used for an on-demand "restore".

 ### Limit Backup Retention

-You might want to limit the time that backups are retained for.
+You may want to limit the duration for which backups will be retained.

-If you're using a Linux server, the easiest solution is to create a cron job that runs a command to automatically delete backup files past a certain age.
+If you're using a Linux server, the easiest solution is to create a cron job that runs a command to automatically delete backup files that have passed a certain age.

 This command deletes any files in the mentioned directory that have a modified timestamp greater than seven days: